dildoran2195/sep11-freedom-project/blog/entry05.md

 ### Engineering Design Process

-#### Since I completed steps 1 through 3, now I am planning the most promising solution in order to solve the problem of lacking technologies in medicine that I figured out in step 1 (brainstorming) which is basically step four in this case.
-Currently, I am almost done with gaining knowledge of both Javascript and Babylon in order to create a website that introudces my solution with a simulation model that positively contributes to development of medical technology so I need to merge my knowledge of those together to do so.
-However, Javascript and Babylon are still not enough so I just have to finish off p5js in order to be on top of my website through a medical simulation model that solves lack of technologies in the medical field.
-Therefore, I have to sucessfully complete p5js with skills and experiences which leads me to finish and plan step 5 which is eventually creating a functional prototype adn this is my plan for Blog 5 along with new tinkering on my tool list.
+####  I have to sucessfully completed Babylon and Java that are enough for MVP and some p5js with skills and experiences which lead me to finish and plan step 5 (Create prorotype).
+Step 5 is basically creating a functional prototype.
+Our prorotype for step 5 is our simulation or Advanced Blood Tester using Babylon along with my tinkerings, knowledge, experiences, skills, and challenges during this project with my partner which I uploaded images above for MVP.
+We are in process of testing and evaluation our prorotype or Advanced Blood Tester because we did not go beyond MVP yet so we are almost there.

 ### Skills